caseyocampo/blog-eleventy-tailwind/src/contact/contact.md

 ---
 layout: page.html
-title: "Sample Page"
+title: "Contact"
-description: "This is a sample page."
+description: "This is a contact page."
 ---

 The best things in life are free.